Robot is a toy that appeared in the Toy Story series. He is good friends with Snake, as they're always seen together.

 I made silicone molds of all the parts.
 It took a gallon of Smooth-On MoldMax 30 to mold all the parts.

-Resin castings for four Robots.
+Resin castings for the initial four Robots.

 I cut out the arm holes in the torso and removed excess resin inside so the arms would rotate freely.